What is a Domain Name?

 example – the main part of the domain, usually representing a company or organisation name

 The domain suffix is the part that indicates what type of domain it is.
 Examples are:

 - .com – Company

 Countries apart from the USA also have their own domain suffixes, so we can have

 - .org.uk – Nonprofit UK organisation

 - .eu – European site

 Domain names may have www or non-www versions; both variants are acceptable.
 It’s just a matter of personal preference.
-Usually you will let search engines know which version is preferable to rank in their index.
-Google Webmaster Tools lets you select your preferred domain, but they have now dropped this feature.
+Google Search Console used to have an option to select your preferred domain, but they have now dropped this feature.